wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 ## Installing the MicroProfile Reactive Layers
 Download Galleon as mentioned in the introduction.
-There are two main ways of provisioning a server containing the MicroProfile.
+There are two main ways of provisioning a server containing the MicroProfile Reactive specifications.
 The first is to provision from a file, as we saw in the introduction.
 The second is to execute all the Galleon commands individually.

 In both cases we install the main WildFly server (possibly with some tweaks) and then we install layers we choose from this feature pack.

 Galleon can not modify the server you download from the [wildfly.org downloads page](https://wildfly.org/downloads/).
 Instead you have to install WildFly using Galleon before adding the layers from this feature pack.
-Both the ways do this.
+Both the ways shown do this.

 ### Provision from a File